Brendan-Lucas/HamlesAndFriends-HackTheWallApp/README.txt

-In Lu of a presentation, I and my teammates would like to take the opportunity to welcome you to our small contribution to carleton's wonderful engineering and computer culture.
+In Lieu of a presentation, I and my teammates would like to take the opportunity to welcome you to our small contribution to carleton's wonderful engineering and computer culture.
 Our app, Thats_So_Ravens features a character, Rodney the raven as a first year student who has been accepted into Carleton's SCE department as a Systems/Software Engineer to be.
 Rodney, as all first years seem to faces a number of challenges along the way.